-Pledges and Bequests Receivables
+Pledges and Bequest Receivables

 Pledges and bequests receivable are recorded at the present value of the amount expected to be collected.
 The discounts on those amounts are computed using an imputed interest rate applicable to the year in which the pledge and bequest is received.
 An allowance for uncollectible pledge and bequest receivables had been deemed unwarranted.
-Total pledges and bequest receivable is due from six donors for the years ended June 30, 2023 and 2022.
-Pledges and bequest receivable are as follows at June 30:
+Total pledges and bequest receivable is due from two and six donors for the years ended June 30, 2024 and 2023, respectively.
+Pledges and bequest receivables are due within one year therefore no discount is warranted.